Visit Warragamba Dam and Lake Burragorang

 Warragamba Dam Visitor Centre

-The Visitor Centre is open daily from 10 am to 4 pm (closed on Christmas Day and Good Friday).
-The dam grounds are open daily from 8 am to 5 pm (6 pm on weekends and public holidays during daylight saving time).
+The Visitor Centre is open daily from 10 am to 4 pm, except on Christmas Day and Good Friday.
+The dam grounds are open every day from 8 am to 5 pm, extending to 6 pm on weekends and public holidays during daylight saving time.

-The first thing you will notice when you arrive at the visitor centre are the two enormous green valves.
-These valves were manufactured in England and installed at the dam in 1958.
+One of the first things you’ll notice upon arriving at the visitor centre are the two massive green valves.
+Manufactured in England and installed at the dam in 1958, these valves were originally used to control the flow of water through the pipes.

 Lookout Points

-You can get great views of the dam from a steel platform on the western side of the visitor centre.
-On the other side of the centre is another lookout point from where you can go down and walk onto the top of the dam wall.
+You can enjoy excellent views of the dam from a steel platform located on the western side of the visitor centre.
+On the opposite side, another lookout provides access to a path where you can walk onto the top of the dam wall.

-From there, you can see Lake Burragorang on one side and the Warragamba River on the other.
-It’s quite an impressive sight.
+From the dam wall, you’ll be treated to impressive views of Lake Burragorang on one side and the Warragamba River on the other.

-Please note though that pedestrian access to the dam wall is only available on weekends and public holidays between 10 am and 4 pm.
+Keep in mind that pedestrian access to the dam wall is only available on weekends and public holidays from 10 am to 4 pm.

-There is another lookout point on Eighteenth Street from where you can enjoy good views of the dam wall and the auxiliary spillway.
+For another perspective, head to the lookout on Eighteenth Street, which offers great views of the dam wall and the auxiliary spillway.

 Picnic Areas

-A bit further away, the Warragamba Waterboard Oval is the home sports ground of the Warradale Football Club.
-It offers sports facilities, such as a soccer field and tennis courts, and a large picnic area with a playground, covered BBQs, and toilet facilities.
+A bit further away, Warragamba Waterboard Oval serves as the home ground of the Warradale Football Club.
+This area includes a soccer field, tennis courts, and a spacious picnic area with a playground, covered BBQs, and toilet facilities.

-There are also several tables located in the park area on the north side of Warragamba Dam.
-It’s a pleasant area where you can wander around and enjoy great views of the dam wall.
+Additionally, there are picnic tables in the park area on the northern side of Warragamba Dam.
+This peaceful spot is perfect for a stroll, offering lovely views of the dam wall.

 More Blue Mountains: